Yang Chiung-ying

 Yang Chiung-ying (楊瓊瓔 (Yáng Qióngyīng); born 19 October 1964) is a Taiwanese politician.
 She was first elected to the Legislative Yuan in 1998, and served until 2016, when she was defeated by Hung Tzu-yung.
 Yang then served as deputy mayor of Taichung within the municipal administration of Lu Shiow-yen.
 She was re-elected to the Legislative Yuan in 2020.

+Before entering politics, Yang graduated from Tunghai University with a bachelor's degree in sociology and earned a master's degree in public affairs from the university.